 We discuss treatment options.
 Mike wanted to use Tordon (active ingredient is picloram), a direct mix stump treatment herbicide.
 I pointed out that Tordon is a restricted use pesticide, meaning it should only be applied by someone with a DATCP Pesticide Applicator’s License.
 Importantly, it easily escapes the roots of a treated stump, moving through the soil and killing trees you want to save.
 Finally, Tordon is water based; it freezes, preventing it from being used in the winter when woodlands are more accessible and brush piles can be burned without fear of sparking a wildfire.

 I suggested Garlon 4 (active ingredient is triclopyr) instead.
 Garlon 4 is an oil-based herbicide, so it will not freeze.
 It does not escape roots or easily move through the soil.
 Also, Garlon 4 does not require a pesticide applicator’s license.

 We settled on brush cutting the seedlings every year or two to keep them in check using a brush saw.
 They will use a chainsaw to cut down the mature shrubs and apply cut-stump strength Garlon 4 to prevent the shrubs from re-sprouting.

-As we wrap up our walk, I recommend that Mike walk his woods with the local DNR forester.
-It’s a free visit offered through the Forestry Assistance Locator.
-A local forester can help Mike and Dawn decide which trees they want to encourage in their woodland and which might make management more difficult for them.
+As we wrap up our walk, I recommend that Mike walk his woods with his County Forester.
+It’s a free property visit offered through the Forestry Division of the Wisconsin Department of Natural Resources.
+A County Forester can help Mike and Dawn decide which trees they want to encourage in their woodland and which might make management more difficult for them.
 Mike likes the idea, but then again, it’s always about discovering and realizing potential.